phuongluong106/order-service/README.md

 Test
 </br>
 # NOTE:
-I used free MySQL DB .
-So if you have a DB problem.
-You can change config values in application-dev.yml a
+I used sql server.
+You can change config values in application-dev.yml